War of 1812

-    As the center of the lucrative fur trade, this region had a few dogs in the fight.
+As the center of the lucrative fur trade, the western Great Lakes region had a few dogs in the fight.

-    On July 4, the Door County Maritime Museum in Sturgeon Bay opens the exhibit “The War of 1812 – Naval Battle for the Great Lakes.''
+To observe the bicentennial, the Door County Maritime Museum in Sturgeon Bay opened the exhibit “The War of 1812 – Naval Battle for the Great Lakes.''

-    On July 17, Fort Mackinac on Mackinac Island will reenact its capture that day by British forces, accompanied by the replica sloop Friends Good Will, a fur-trade ship seized by the British a few days after their victory and conscripted into the Royal Navy.
+Fort Mackinac on Mackinac Island reenacted its capture that day by British forces, accompanied by the replica sloop Friends Good Will, a fur-trade ship seized by the British a few days after their victory and conscripted into the Royal Navy.

-    For an entertaining take on the war from the Canadian viewpoint, read “That Time We Beat the
+For an entertaining take on the war from the Canadian viewpoint, read the Walrus magazine essay “That Time We Beat the Americans.''

 "To Canada’s good fortune, the post-Revolution U.S. Army was stacked with bunglers and officers past their prime,'' the author writes.
 "It might have taken Canada easily, if not for the miraculously systemic idiocy among the top brass.''

 One of the bunglers was Brigadier Gen. Zebulon Pike, the explorer who negotiated, more or less, the treaty that gave the United States much of modern-day Minneapolis and St. Paul.

 He died in 1813 in an explosion set by the British during the Battle of York.